 Machine Stress Grading

 Machine-graded timber is mechanically tested for stiffness and strength.
 A machine applies force and measures deflection, producing highly consistent results.
 Each piece gets a direct stiffness reading rather than an educated human estimate.
+Think of it as the difference between guessing someone's weight by looking at them versus putting them on a scale.

 Machine grading is generally more accurate than visual grading, especially for large projects where consistency matters.
 Most modern framing lumber in developed countries is machine stress rated.
 However, the equipment is expensive, so smaller mills still rely on visual grading — and when done by experienced graders, it can still be quite reliable.
 If you're comparing structural options more broadly, our structural timber overview covers how these materials fit into building projects.